Gh0s7-3/SMLoader/README.md

 ```

-## How to use (Android)

-There are 2 Options available.
-Please use the Automatic Version because it is a lot easier and user friendlier than the manual Version.
-Also keep in mind that Android is **not** officially supported.

 ## How to use (Android): _Automatic Method_

-The automatic Version is a lot easier to setup than the Manual Method mentioned below.

-If you run into Errors please tag @NeonDragon1909 in Telegram
+If you run into errors please tag @NeonDragon1909 in Telegram

 ### 1. Install Termux
 In order to run SMLoadr on Android you have to install `Termux`.